Don’t Date Like a Dummy

 #10: Because I Can

 Some date just because they can.
 They’re old enough, they’re smart enough, and dog-gone-it people will go out with them.
 However, the right question is never, “Can I,” but “Should I?”
-The three posts in this series address the dangers of both a liberal perspective (I can do whatever I want) and legalistic perspective (I can do whatever I want as long as I complete the proper paperwork with the correct TPS cover sheet) on dating.
+The three posts in this series address the dangers of both a liberal approach to dating (I can do whatever I want) and legalistic approach to dating (I can do whatever I want as long as I complete the proper paperwork with the correct TPS cover sheet).
+[Read More]

 #9: Everyone’s Doing It

 No they aren’t.
 Of course we all know this intellectually, but it doesn’t feel like it emotionally.
-I explain why that is in this two-part series, as well as investigate why we are so prone to follow the crowd in the first place.
+I explain why that is in this two-part series, as well as scrutinize why we are so prone to follow the crowd in the first place.
+[Read More]

 #8: Just for Fun